 The linoleum flooring is simple to clean and maintain.
 Commercial cleaners maintain linoleum floors clean and sanitary without the need for a professional.
-However, when a stubborn stain occurs, it need particular attention to remove it.
+However, when a stubborn stain occurs, it needs particular attention to remove.
 I’ve had linoleum floors since I was a youngster, so I’m well-versed in cleaning and removing stains from them.
-Now I’m going to share my knowledge on how to clean damaged linoleum with minimal effort.
+Now I’m going to shave your knowledge on how to clean damaged linoleum with minimal effort.

 This post may contain affiliate links.
 Full disclosure here.